XOP/sass-vars-to-js/README.md

 ## Usage

-There are two ways of using the module:
+There are two ways of requiring the module:

 By default requiring module gets the commonjs version:
 ```js